 Kofi talked about putting a value on the Collection, saying it is akin to equity in a house

-about the politics of grants coming out of Maine.
-We need letters of recommendation from
+Kofi talked about the politics of grants coming out of Maine.
+We need letters of

-Philadelphia are assured that the interest in the Collection is national and international.
+funders in Philadelphia are assured that the interest in the Collection is national and

-Additional letters of interest should be requested from libraries, schools, and
+international.
+Additional letters of interest should be requested from libraries, schools,

-universities who have already acquired materials from the Collection.
-Kofi discussed how
+and universities who have already acquired materials from the Collection.
+Kofi discussed

-granting foundations are interested in capacity building and sustainability and how the
+how granting foundations are interested in capacity building and sustainability and how

 potential funder was discussed, building on Nana Korantema's recent award of a 2008 Pew

 Fellowship.
 Pew is doing international work and could look favorably on a request from